forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 ## Continuous Download Solution
 NinjaTrader8 is a "free"(as if no live trading) trading software, which has a nice database manager & downloader and well-tested connection with IB Gateway.
+This script would import *pywinauto* to implement a automation of NinjaTrader8 UI to realize IB historical data continuous download